Getting married in a castle: in Castell'Alfero, the birthplace of the Italian tricolor, the dream becomes reality.

 To be seen.

-In its basement is housed the 'L Ciar Museum (Museo 'L Ciar), an important collection of testimonies of past life.
+In its basement is housed the 'L Ciar Museum (Museo 'L Ciar).

-Also, worthy of a visit are the parish church of Saints Pietro and Paolo, rebuilt in Baroque style in 1766, the Church of Santissima Annunziata, in the hamlet of Callianetto, the splendid Church of Madonna della Neve, which preserves the Romanesque features in the bell tower and the apse, the Confraternity of Santissima Annunziata, built in the fifteenth century and which preserves valuable frescoes from the 1800s, the Ciabot 'd Gianduja, rural construction of ancient origins, and the Rose Garden of the Surprise (Roseto della Sorpresa), a collection of botanical roses (over 500 specimens) collected by professor Piero Amerio, part of Piedmont historical gardens.
+Also, worthy of a visit are the parish church of Saints Pietro and Paolo, the Church of Santissima Annunziata, the splendid Church of Madonna della Neve, the Confraternity of Santissima Annunziata, the Ciabot 'd Gianduja, the Rose Garden of the Surprise (Roseto della Sorpresa) and the Big White Red Bench.